MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 #Customer intent: As an ISV developer, I want to embed a report, dashboard or tile into an application so that my customers can share data. customers.
 ---
 # Tutorial: Embed a Power BI report, dashboard or tile into an application for your customers
 As an ISV developer you can embed reports, dashbards, or tiles into an application so that your customers can share data.
+This is typically an app owns data scenario where you need one master account to access Power BI content.
 To integrate a report, dashboard, or tile into an application, you use the **Power BI** API, an **Azure Active Directory (Azure AD)** authorization **access token** and an embed token.

 In this tutorial, you learn how to:
 >[!div class="checklist"]